 The Department of Electrical Engineering is formed by four chairs; "Advanced Electrical Systems Theory", "Fundamentals of Systems", "Biomedical Engineering" and "Electromagnetics Engineering".
-The department also has two Cooperating Chairs; "Radio Engineering" and "Information Media Engineering".
-The education and research focuses are from the fundamental concepts and advanced theories of electromagnetics, electric and electronic circuits and system theories, to advanced applications in the fields of signal and electric energy generation, transmission and transformation, superconductive phenomena, large-scale simulations, automatic control and measurement, biological systems, information and multimedia, and space science.
+The department also has a cooperating chair; "Radio Engineering" and an endowed chair; "Advanced Electric Machinery Engineering for Sustaining Global Environment".
+The education and research focuses are from the fundamental concepts and advanced theories of electromagnetics, electric and electronic circuits and system theories, to advanced applications in the fields of signal and electric energy generation, transmission and transformation, superconductive phenomena, largescale simulations, automatic control and measurement, electric machinery, biological systems, and space science.